 Consider the following, in terms of the number of tourists, the number of attractions and how much fun we feel in the air.

-Winter is depression.
-Autumn is happiness.
-Spring is five times happiness.
-Summer is ten times happiness.
+Winter is depression; Autumn is happiness; Spring is five times happiness; Summer is ten times happiness.

-Have a nice stay in the Algarve!
-Good luck!
+Have a pleasant stay in the Algarve!